 Cats are independent creatures.
 Many of them give off the vibe that they don’t need anyone to take care of them.
 As your cat ages and slows down, though, you will probably feel more of a need to care for them and ensure their continued comfort.

 A high-quality cat bed is one of the best ways to do just that.
-Providing them the best option, like the Hepper Nest Cat Bed, gives you the chance to make them more comfortable.
-You want an option that will cradle them and ease any pain that they might have.
+Providing them with the best option, like the Hepper Nest Cat Bed, gives you the chance to make them more comfortable.
+You want a bed that will cradle them and ease any pain that they might have.